KhaingSuThway/ECGSignalProcessingPipeline/README.md

 `transform_image.py` module provides functions to transform time series data, such as electrocardiogram (ECG) signals, into visual representations.
 It offers a range of methods to convert raw signal data into various types of images suitable for analysis and visualization.

 ### Features
-- Combined Beat Image: Generate a combined beat image from an ECG signal, showcasing individual heartbeats overlaid on a single axis.
+- Combined Beat Image: Generate a combined beat image from an ECG signal, showcasing individual heartbeats overlaid on a single axis.(Finished)
-- Autocorrelation Plot Image: Create an autocorrelation plot from a time series signal, displaying the correlation between the signal and its lagged versions.
+- Autocorrelation Plot Image: Create an autocorrelation plot from a time series signal, displaying the correlation between the signal and its lagged versions.(On progress)
-- Recurrence Plot Image: Generate a recurrence plot from a time series signal, illustrating the recurrence of states in a phase space reconstructed from the signal.
+- Recurrence Plot Image: Generate a recurrence plot from a time series signal, illustrating the recurrence of states in a phase space reconstructed from the signal.(On progress)
-- Spectrogram Image (To be implemented): Produce a spectrogram image from a time series signal, revealing its frequency content over time.
+- Spectrogram Image (To be implemented): Produce a spectrogram image from a time series signal, revealing its frequency content over time.(On progress)

 These functions offer valuable insights into the characteristics and patterns present in time series data, facilitating further analysis and interpretation.